 There are two aspects of the MPO organization.
 First is the formal structure of the MPO as committees and the second is the arrangement between its staff and the staff of the participating agencies.

 The Transportation Policy Committee (TPC) meets on the first Thursday of each month, unless canceled for lack of agenda.
-Meetings normally begin at 2:00 p.m. and are currently held in the Corpus Christi City Hall Council Chambers, 1201 Leopard Street, Corpus Christi.
+Meetings normally begin at 2:00 p.m. and are currently held in the Corpus Christi City Hall Council Chambers, 1201 Leopard Street, in Corpus Christi.
 At these meetings current transportation issues are discussed and status reports on transportation studies and projects are given.
 After these discussions are completed, policy actions are taken that include adoption of the TIP and UPWP, revision to these documents or the Metropolitan Transportation Plan, and adoption of resolutions related to current transportation issues.

 The technical oversight of the MPO’s work is delegated to the Technical Advisory Committee (TAC), a working group composed of professional staff members of the MPO’s organizations.
 For example, the Mayor of Corpus Christi is a member of the Transportation Policy Committee and the Director of Engineering Services of the City of Corpus Christi serves as his/her representative on the Technical Advisory Committee.
 The Technical Advisory Committee meets on the third Thursday of each month, two weeks in advance of the TPC meeting.
-Meetings begin at 9:00 a.m. and are currently held at the Corpus Christi Regional Transportation Authority's Staples Street Center, second-floor boardroom, 602 N. Staples Street, Suite 210, Corpus Christi.
+Meetings begin at 9:00 a.m. and are currently held at the Corpus Christi Regional Transportation Authority's Staples Street Center, second-floor boardroom, 602 N. Staples Street, Suite 210, in Corpus Christi.
 The members review and approve technical and planning reports and brief their TPC members on the items they will take up at their own meeting.

 Continuing technical support to the transportation planning program is provided by the MPO Staff and ad hoc committees composed of professional staff members of the MPO’s organizations.
 It is at this level that the technical studies are reviewed in detail so that a relatively finished product is passed to the Technical Advisory Committee.